-There are many different types of software out there for additive manufacturing, and it can be tough to decide which one is the correct choice for you.
+There are many different types of software for additive manufacturing, and it can be tough to decide which one is the correct one for you.

 We’ve put together a list of the ten best additive manufacturing software programs to enable you to make the right decision for your needs.